yguitton/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 >```
 {: .hands_on}

 Now that we have identifiers of datasets we want we need to download the actual sequencing data.
-You can also watch [this video](#from-ncbi-short-read-archive).
+You can also watch the following YouTube video:

+{% include _includes/youtube.html id="Q4t-beYZ-do" title="Uploading from SRA" %}

 ## Download sequencing data